CaydenBurns/CaydenBurns/README.md

  :telescope: I’m a Full-Stack Software Engineer contributing to Frontend and Backend web applications.

- :seedling: Exploring Technical Content Writing and Blog Creation.
+ :seedling: Exploring Technical Content Writing and Starting up my tech journey Blog.

  :zap: In my free time, I spend time in the greenest of nature, contribute to open source, mentor inner-city youth in Los Angeles and CODE HARDER !